 - The structure of the Econ Bowl is subject to change at the discretion of NET organizers, if deemed necessary for the successful and fair execution of the tournament. - No cell phones or electronic devices may be used by players, advisors, substitutes, or spectators once the match has started.
-If any electronic device is audible during the match, the person possessing the device must leave the room for the rest of the match, and the device may be subject to confiscation for the remainder of the tournament. - If the buzzer system significantly malfunctions during the course of a toss-up question and officials are unable to determine which of the two players buzzed in first, the round time will be paused, the question will be discarded, and the buzzer system will be replaced.
-When play is ready to resume, the next toss-up will be offered to both teams, or if this situation occurs on the last question of the round, the officials will obtain a replacement question. - If the moderator inadvertently responds to someone other than the captain while indicating whether an answer is correct, or to the captain before the answer is being given, the officials will replace the game time used in that bonus, and the next bonus question will be read to the team playing the bonus.
-If this situation occurs on the last question of the round, the officials will obtain a replacement bonus question
+If any electronic device is audible during the match, the person possessing the device must leave the room for the rest of the match, and the device may be subject to confiscation for the remainder of the tournament. - If the buzzer system significantly malfunctions during the course of a toss-up question and officials are unable to determine which of the two players buzzed in first, the question will be discarded, and the buzzer system will be replaced.
+When play is ready to resume, the next toss-up will be offered to both teams, or if this situation occurs on the last question of the round, the officials will obtain a replacement question.